 If you are interested in being a part of this community of practice and this intercollegiate endeavor to collect impact data, please submit your information using this form.

-CE Reps are encouraged to use the email list and directory found on this site to correspond with one another about programming ideas, questions, and concerns and to share best practices.
+CE Directors are encouraged to use the email list and directory found on this site to correspond with one another about programming ideas, questions, and concerns and to share best practices.

 Director, Center for Civic Engagement

 Interim Dean, Integrated Learning